rajeevbrahma/Trashcan/README.md

 As part of the final step, we will be presented with the device credentials of this newly added device.
 ![alt-tag](https://github.com/rajeevbrahma/Trashcan/blob/master/screenshots/step3.12.png)
-Similarly,let also create another device instance for the mobile app
+Similarly,lets also create another device instance for the mobile app
 ![alt-tag](https://github.com/rajeevbrahma/Trashcan/blob/master/screenshots/step3.13.png)

 ![alt-tag](https://github.com/rajeevbrahma/Trashcan/blob/master/screenshots/step3.14.png)